 Knowing how to make strong, durable rope was an essential skill for our ancestors.
 Take a moment and think about all the uses of ropes, strings, and threads in our modern, everyday use; your clothing, the dog's leash, shoelaces, and bags are only a few examples.
 When dealing with a primitive living situation, the list of practical uses for good cordage is virtually endless.
 In this program, we'll be working with a simple reverse-wrap cordage making method.
 Once everyone is up to speed with that, we will get some hands-on experience processing local plants into usable fibers.
 All materials included.

 When we move through a town or city, we move at a certain pace, we pay attention to certain things, and we dress to match our environment.
-However, when we move in the forest, we need to make some serious adjustments - especially if we want to see or get close to wildlife.
+However, when we move in the forest, we need to make some serious adjustments - especially if we want to observe or study wildlife.
 By learning how to move silently through the landscape, you will feel more at home and relaxed anytime you venture outdoors.
-We will also cover a basic, primitive hunting technique (no animals will be injured during this program)

 Awareness is the greatest physical skill that one could possess.
 In this modern day, very few of us take the time to slow down, open up our senses, and pay rapt attention to the present moment.
 This Awareness class will focus on slowing down our body and mind, and opening up our other senses to connect with things that are usually overlooked.